Investing Shouldn't be Hard.

 TRY ALPHA PICKS

-Every month, Steve and his team provide a webinar update to discuss portfolio holdings and market updates like macro themes like inflation and interest rates.
+Every month, Steve and his team provide a webinar update to discuss portfolio holdings and market updates, such as macro themes like inflation and interest rates.
 I’ve watched the webinars – they are about 30 minutes long, and Steve robotically reads off a prompter.

 Not all returns are created equal – let’s dig into the data: